-How to Set Up Chrome Kiosk Mode?
+4 Effective Ways to Set Up Chrome Kiosk Mode

 Using the Google Admin console, administrators can remotely and centrally manage multiple devices, configure/deploy/update, and monitor device status in bulk.
+This method is especially suitable for Managed ChromeOS devices.

 - Use your credentials to log in to the Google Admin console, and navigate to the menu: Devices > Chrome > Apps & Extensions > Kiosk.